 Retinal holes and tears affect over 10% of the population.

 The retina is the thin, inside lining of the eye that is light-sensitive and generates vision.
-Holes and tears that form in the retina increase the risk of retinal detachment and severe loss of vision.
+Holes and tears that form in the retina significantly increase the risk of many retinal diseases, in particularly retinal detachment, which can cause sudden and total loss of vision.

 When your eye doctor shines a bright light in your eyes, they’re conducting an examination of your eye health, including retinal diseases.

 Retinal holes and tears are types of retinal conditions and are diagnosed as small breaks in the retina.
 Usually, holes and tears don’t immediately result in serious vision problems.
 However, retinal holes and tears may cause problems if fluid seeps behind the retina.

 Fluid builds up behind the retina, can cause the retina to separate from the wall of the eye, damaging part of the retina.